philieu/EntityFramework.Repository/README.md

     }
 ```

-Please have a look at the section below on how to use it with an IoC container.

 ## Code first
 TO DO

 ## How to manage transaction
-Normally, every UnitOfWork.SaveChanges() would be executed in a transaction.
-If you would like to manage the transaction manually, use IUnitOfWorkSession.
+Normally, every `UnitOfWork.SaveChanges()` would be executed in a transaction.
+If you would like to manage the transaction manually, use `IUnitOfWorkSession`.

 ```C#
     using (var session = unitOfWork.StartSession())